demisto/dockerfiles/docker/py3-native/README.md

    - If a new python dependency was added to the docker image, make sure it's also added to the native image, examples:
       - assuming "pan-os-python" python module was added to the **[pan-os-python](https://github.com/demisto/dockerfiles/tree/master/docker/pan-os-python)** docker image, make sure to add the "pan-os-python" module library also to the native image.
       - assuming "beautifulsoup4" python module was added to the **[py3ews](https://github.com/demisto/dockerfiles/tree/master/docker/py3ews)** docker image, make sure to add the "beautifulsoup4" python module also to the native image.
-   - If a new OS dependency was added to the docker image, make sure it's also added to the native image and also documented in **this** readme, examples:
+   - If a new OS dependency was added to the docker image, make sure it's also added to the native image and also documented in [here](#os-dependencies-for-each-supported-docker-image) readme, examples:
-      - assuming "git" was added to the **[crypto](https://github.com/demisto/dockerfiles/tree/master/docker/crypto)** docker image, make sure it is also added to the native image and make sure its documented [here](https://github.com/demisto/dockerfiles/blob/master/docker/py3-native/README.md#os-dependencies-for-each-custom-image).
+      - assuming "git" was added to the **[crypto](https://github.com/demisto/dockerfiles/tree/master/docker/crypto)** docker image, make sure it is also added to the native image and make sure its documented [here](#os-dependencies-for-each-supported-docker-image).
-      - assuming "curl" was added to the **[readpdf](https://github.com/demisto/dockerfiles/tree/master/docker/readpdf)** docker image, make sure it is also added to the native image and make sure its documented [here](https://github.com/demisto/dockerfiles/blob/master/docker/py3-native/README.md#os-dependencies-for-each-custom-image).
+      - assuming "curl" was added to the **[readpdf](https://github.com/demisto/dockerfiles/tree/master/docker/readpdf)** docker image, make sure it is also added to the native image and make sure its documented [here](#os-dependencies-for-each-supported-docker-image).
 3) After you are done, add to your PR the label "native image approved" that means that the native image is compatible with the updated docker image that you changed.
 4) **Add the script/integration to be ignored only in the production native images, refer the section [How to ignore native-images in the docker native image configuration file?](#how-to-ignore-native-images-in-the-docker-native-image-configuration-file).